 - Sign in to Wave;

-- Click on the Business Toggle in the top left hand corner;
+- Click your business name in the top right corner;

-- Select Manage Your Profile at the bottom of the menu;
+- Select Profile settings from the drop-down menu;

-- Scroll down and click on Close this Wave account, located at the bottom of the page;
+- Scroll down and click Close This Wave Account at the bottom of the page;

 - Follow the instructions to close the Wave account;